oklex/cmpt276_team15/README.md

 * Group 15's project for CMPT276
 * Members: Alexander, Tyrell, Thu, Aleksandar, Darren

-## Iteration 1
-In this iteration, we have created basic user login that shows different view for regular users and admins.
-We have also included some unit and integration tests for the features detailed in the user stories.
-We have decided to develop the game separately, due to distinct natures between the tasks, and link together in the end.
-The game is written with Unity and placed in a different Git repository.
-### User Stories
-The Login page has Signup option at the bottom so that user can choose to either login or signup.
-When signup, users need to provide username, name, password, password confirmation and email.
-If username or email is already existed, it will redirect back to signup page with corresponding error message.
-If the password and password confirmation are not matched, an error message will be display as well.
-After signup, user will be redirected to login page.
-User can login with either username or email and they must provide their password.
-If the user typed in incorrect email/username or password, it will redirect to Login page with corresponding error message.
-Once login succeeds,  they should be redirected to games home page according to our interface design in the proposal.
-For this iteration, it will just show user profile page.
-This will be modified later when the game is more ready.
-When a user login, he/she can only view his/her profile and cannot go to other users’ profiles by modifying the URL.
-When users logout, they will be redirected to login page.

-Admin user will need to signup and login just like regular user except for a few things.
-When admin users login, they should be redirected to page that has different view from regular user.
-For this iteration, it will show the user profile page, and line “Be careful!
-You are acting as an admin!” if the user is admin.
-This will be modified later so that the admin can have access to the database.
-Once the admin has access to and can modify database, he or she can set a user to admin and perform other tasks.
-There is one admin in which is manually set in the database for the demo.
-The admin username is: "admin" and password is: "AdminP@ssw0rd".

 ## Project Abstract
 The game, (temporarily named) "It has to do with Elements and Stuff" is a web application game.
 The game will be a 2 dimensional twin stick shooter, and while it is meant to be played on a computer, it will also support APIs for plugging in an old video game controller to use and play with and facebook APIs to share stats with friends (and encourage them to join).
 In the game itself, the player entity will be able to move around on a 2d map using elemental projectiles to combat different types of enemies - each with unique resistances and weaknesses.
 Live multiplayer co-operative modes will be allowed.
 By playing more and winning achievements, players will collect points.
 They will be able to use the in-game currency to purchase additional abilities, upgrades, and gear.
 The game, will be fun to play in short rounds, or marathons, with friends, or alone.
 Collecting and purchasing different items will also be a core feature of the game that encourages players to keep playing.
 Player accounts will track their purchases (upgrades, abilities, gear), their top scores, leaderboards, statistics, achievements, and friends list.